-These expectations apply to behaviour at school, during school-organized or sponsored activities, and other circumstances where engaging in the activity (including on-line behaviour) will negatively impact the safe, caring and orderly environment of the school, and/or student learning.
+These expectations apply to behaviour at school, during school-organized or sponsored activities, riding the school bus, and other circumstances whereby engaging in the activity (including on-line behaviour) will negatively impact the safe, caring and orderly environment of the school, and/or student learning.

 At École Cheam, the staff works together every day to ensure that children in our charge cooperate with and care about each other.
 Sometimes it is necessary to provide discipline to help and guide these children.
-Our procedure for discipline is straightforward and flexible, and it is in place to recognize appropriate behaviours, and to establish routines and consequences for inappropriate and unacceptable behaviours.
+Our procedures for maintaining order are straightforward and flexible, and are intended to recognize appropriate behaviours, and to establish routines for addressing inappropriate and unacceptable behaviours.